 Crazy about Drones

-I got a drone for Christmas!
+I got a drone for Christmas after reading an Inspire 2 review!
 I haven’t had a chance to play with it yet but, in view of the bad reputation drones have in the aviation world, I thought I would post some positive drone links to balance it out a bit.

 This video shows the world from the drone’s viewpoint, which I found particularly interesting: